EmmaVriezen/observation-photo-manager/README.md

 - Saving the crop dimensions and location so they can be applied retrospectively on the original, HD image
 - ... and more?
 Who knows.

+## Update April 10th 2024
+The minimal requirements are met, although very minimally!
+The next steps are making the app more convenient.
+E.g., limit the crops to photo dimensions, crop by dragging with the mouse, bulk saving with unique names...

 ## Final note
 This is my first real project.
 Hopefully I will manage to make something that will make my life a little bit easier!